mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/operations/access-control/index.md

 | Workspace | Create namespaced Roles on the management cluster in the workspace namespace. | Federates ClusterRoles on all target clusters in the workspace.                            |
 | Project   | Create namespaced Roles on the management cluster in the project namespace.   | Federates namespaced Roles on all target clusters in the project in the project namespace. |

-The role bindings for each level and type create `RoleBindings` or `ClusterRoleBindings` on the clusters that apply to each category.
+The [role bindings][role-bindings] for each level and type create `RoleBindings` or `ClusterRoleBindings` on the clusters that apply to each category.

 This approach gives you maximum flexibility over who has access to what resources, conveniently mapped to your existing identity providers' claims.